mortezakowkabi/jcb-persian-documentation/english/Adding-dynamicGet-to-a-Site-View.md

 [00:00:00](https://www.youtube.com/watch?v=vEJZe6XqHJE&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m57s)

 Now that the DynamicGet is in place, the next step is to **add it to a Site View** and observe how it functions within the component.
+In the refreshed Site View workflow, the main Dynamic Get anchors the data that flows into your templates and layouts, while additional Custom Gets fuel reusable code placeholders, AJAX loaders, or library-powered UI widgets.

 1. Navigate to **Site Views** in Joomla Component Builder.
 2. Click **New** to create a new Site View.